apache/flink/docs/libs/ml/index.md

 </dependency>
 {% endhighlight %}

-Now you can start defining your ML pipelines.
+Now you can start solving your analysis task.
 The following code snippet shows how easy it is to train a multiple linear regression model.

 {% highlight scala %}